-William K. Coors, Joseph Coors, Jr., Jeffrey H. Coors, Peter H. Coors, Melissa E. Coors and Christian Coors Ficeli are directors of Adolph Coors Co., LLC, a Wyoming limited liability company that serves as the sole trustee of seven of the Coors family trusts.
-Collectively, William K. Coors, Jeffrey H. Coors, the Coors family trusts and the Adolph Coors Foundation own approximately 18% of the Company's outstanding common stock.
+William K. Coors, Joseph Coors, Jr., Jeffrey H. Coors, Peter H. Coors, John K. Coors, William Grover Coors, J. Bradford Coors, Timothy I. Coors, Douglas M. Coors, Peter J. Coors, Melissa E. Coors and Christian Coors Ficeli are directors of Adolph Coors Co., LLC, a Wyoming limited liability company that serves as the sole trustee of seven of the Coors family trusts.
+Collectively, Jeffrey H. Coors, the Coors family trusts and the Adolph Coors Foundation beneficially own approximately 18.4% of the Company's outstanding common stock.
 In addition, one of those trusts owns approximately 30% of the voting common stock of Molson Coors Brewing Company (formerly, the Adolph Coors Company) and a related entity owns 100% of CoorsTek, Inc. ("CoorsTek").

 Jeffrey H. Coors, John K. Coors, Joseph Coors, Jr., Peter H. Coors and William Grover Coors are brothers.
 Jeffrey H. Coors served as GPC's Vice Chairman until December 31, 2007 and continues to serve as a member of the Board of Directors.
 Timothy I. Coors is the son of Jeffrey H. Coors and was an employee of the Company until December 20, 2007.
 J. Bradford Coors and Douglas M. Coors are the sons of Joseph Coors, Jr., and employees of CoorsTek.
-Melissa E. Coors and Christian Coors Ficeli are Peter H. Coors'

-daughters and employees of Molson Coors Brewing Company.
+Melissa E. Coors and Christian Coors Ficeli are Peter H. Coors' daughters and employees of Molson Coors Brewing Company.
 Peter J. Coors is the son of Peter H. Coors and an employee of Molson Coors Brewing Company.
 William K. Coors served as a Director Emeritus on the Company's Board until March 13, 2007.
-Peter H. Coors is an executive officer and director of Molson Coors Brewing Company.
-John K. Coors is an executive officer and director of CoorsTek.
-The Company and GPC, Molson Coors Brewing Company and CoorsTek, or their subsidiaries, have certain business relationships and have engaged in certain transactions with one another, as described below.
+Peter H. Coors is an executive officer and director of Molson Coors Brewing Company and CoorsTek, or their subsidiaries, have certain business relationships and have engaged in certain transactions with one another, as described below.